PolarBears-studio/player-controller/docs/tutorials.md

 # Add PlayerController to your Scene

-After installing the addon from the AssetLib, a PlayerController CharacterBody3D can be added into your scene using the Scene pane.
+After installing the addon from the AssetLib, a PlayerController node can be added into your scene using the Scene pane.
 PlayerController is implemented as a scene hierarchy, which means it must be instantiated in your game world as a child scene.
 Click the chain link icon at the top of the Scene pane in Godot.

 ![](images/getting-started_instantiate-child-scene.png)